evan-liao-unsw/DAQ-Technical-Assessment/brainstorming.md

 This file is used to document your thoughts, approaches and research conducted across all tasks in the Technical Assessment.

 ## Firmware
-I followed the definition of the specification carefully but couldn't get the desired result.
-Then I tried different cases and found that using little endian and reversing the bitmask works.
+Initially I followed the definition of the specification carefully but couldn't get the desired result at first.
+So I tried different cases and found that using little endian and reversing the bitmask works and I managed to get the desired answer.
 However, I don't have much experience dealing with endianness and bits, so there might be some misunderstandings of the concept, but I'm willing to dive into it at Redback and I can't wait to learn more of it.

 ## Telemetry
 I've introduced a try-catch mechanism.
 This should manage any format inconsistencies coming from the data-emulator.
 If there’s an error, we'll know about it, but the server won't crash.